MRT-exam/Exam-mtgo/README.md

 Markus - cph-ma587
 Rasmus - cph-rd92

+# Setup
+Clone this project or download as zip and use as parent directory.
-To run the docker-compose.yml, clone the projects below into a parent directory and run the docker compose up -d command from the parent directory.
+Clone the proejcts listed below into the parent directory.
+Run the docker compose up -d command from the parent directory.

 [Order Service](https://github.com/MRT-exam/exam-order-service)\
 [Restaurant Service](https://github.com/MRT-exam/exam-restaurant-service)\